 Vonage has also expanded its platform beyond business phone solutions.
 By acquiring Nexmo back in 2016, Vonage combined its robust unified communications solution with the agility of embedded, contextual communications APIs.
 This powerful merger enables businesses to collaborate more productively and engage their customers more effectively across messaging, chat, social media, video and voice.

-More recently, Vonage has partnered with Amazon to bring Chime-powered online meetings and video conferencing to Vonage Business Cloud subscribers.
+In 2017, Vonage partnered with Amazon to bring Chime-powered online meetings and video conferencing to Vonage Business Cloud subscribers.